 She eyed Newton.
 “That spell you taught me is useful.
 Especially for situations like this,” she offered, trying not to make her concern obvious.

 He met her gaze for a long few seconds.

 “I also have some of that anti-anxiety potion from the infirmary left,” she added.

 He gave her a small smile.
 “Is this a role-reversal, Sebastien?
 You looking out for me?”

 She shrugged.
 “Sometimes, when you’re really tired, you don’t realize how hard you’re fighting it.
 Your body tightens up until you’re like this taut little rock on the edge of a precipice.
 If you can rest, when you wake up everything seems a little more manageable, and you have the option to be flexible instead of shatter.”

 “Sound advice.
 Almost as if you know from experience,” he said, his wry smile growing.

 She rolled her eyes.
 “I’m used to fatigue.
 It’s the people that bother me.”

 “Right,” he said, sniggering behind his hand.
-But he took her hints and spent a couple minutes humming, performing the same esoteric spell he’d taught her.
+But he took her hint and spent a couple of minutes humming, performing the same esoteric spell he’d taught her.

 When he opened his eyes, she looked up from the irritatingly oblique divination reference she was trying to read.